 Being aware that the consequences are greater than the actions is important.
 It is not to delude ourselves: "Oh, this is just a little thing!”
 But you know that little things are going to produce much greater consequences.

 This can work in our favor.
 When we work with positive actions, when we work with ethical actions, sacrifice for others, compassion, good behaviors, virtuous deeds, then the consequences as well are great.
-And we will be rewarded in our work, in our life.
-And people will like you more if you are kind to them.
+We will be rewarded in our work, in our life.
+People will like you more if you are kind to them.
 (I don’t know guys if you have figured that out).
-Usually, if you are jerk to people, they are not going to be nice to you, they are not going to want to work with you.
+Usually, if you are jerk to people, they are not going to be nice to you.
+They are not going to want to work with you.
 If you are kind to people, then you can get along better with people.